Are your client’s struggling to adopt more plants into their life? We’ve got the perfect solution: Meatless Monday.

 Dinner: Veggie Spring Rolls with Almond Butter Dipping Sauce

-Tonight's menu originally called for Falafel Stuffed Peppers, but we swapped in veggie spring rolls, since we have most of the ingredients on hand.
+Tonight's menu originally called for Falafel Stuffed Peppers, but we swapped in veggie spring rolls since we have most of the ingredients on hand.
 These look super gourmet but are seriously so easy to make.
 You can buy rice wraps at most grocery stores in the International Food aisle.
-Throw together your favourite fruits, veggies and protein (we're using mango, avocado, cucumber, spinach and quinoa), mix up our delicious Almond Butter Dipping Sauce and prepare to have your mind blown.
+Throw together your favorite fruits, veggies and protein (we're using mango, avocado, cucumber, spinach and quinoa), mix up our delicious Almond Butter Dipping Sauce and prepare to have your mind blown.
 Again, we always have leftovers with this recipe, which makes the next day super exciting.
 I have been known to eat these for breakfast.

 Snack: A Cherry Blueberry Popsicle

 Another delicious recipe we can’t get enough of.
 With this heatwave, we've been making these in big batches, hoarding them in the freezer and pulling em' out for a healthy late-night snack.

 Did you love this article?
 Then you will love our weekly newsletter.
 Every week we curate the best tools, tips, and resources for nutrition professionals and deliver them straight to your inbox.
 Get on the list here!